 Lights will mysteriously flicker out completely before coming back on again without warning; boards malfunctioning unexpectedly are common-place occurrences while Emma lurks around too.

-But once someone acknowledges her presence (especially if its accompanied by applause!), all these eerie happenings come to end faster than you can say ‘ghost’.
+But once someone acknowledges her presence (especially if it’s accompanied by applause!), all these eerie happenings come to an end faster than you can say ‘ghost.’

 2. Honolulu Airport on Oahu

-People claim she appears mostly on her own late at night but she can be seen walking through restricted areas with an eerie expression.
+People claim she appears mostly on her own late at night, but this ghost in Hawaii can be seen walking through restricted areas with an eerie expression.

 3. Nanakuli Sugar Mill Ruins on Oahu

-Located in Nanakuli near Makaha there are ruins of an old sugar mill.
+Located in Nanakuli near Makaha, there are ruins of an old sugar mill.
 It is said that the Hawaiian goddess of snow, Poli’ahu, lives here.
-And it has been rumored that she was seen walking through these ruins on one particularly stormy night in 1977.
+It has also been rumored that she was seen walking through these ruins on one particularly stormy night in 1977.

 4. Iolani Palace on Oahu

-King Kalakaua built Iolani Palace in 1882 for his sister Queen Lili’uokalani.
-Over the years, people meticulously restored it to its former grandeur and now it’s a popular tourist attraction.
+King Kalakaua built the Iolani Palace in 1882 for his sister, Queen Liliuokalani.
+Over the years, people meticulously restored it to its former grandeur, and now it’s a popular tourist attraction.

-The palace is now open to visitors who can see its various treasures, throne room, bedrooms, dining rooms, and more.
-However, it’s said that the palace is haunted by Queen Lili’uokalani who was imprisoned in an upstairs bedroom for almost 8 months and died there two years later.
+The palace is now open to visitors who can see its various treasures, throne rooms, bedrooms, dining rooms, and more.
+However, it’s said that the palace is haunted by Queen Lili’uokalani, who was imprisoned in an upstairs bedroom for almost 8 months and died there two years later.

 5. Volcano House Hotel on the Big Island

 An old lady is said to haunt the Volcano House Hotel, which was once a private residence.
-The family who lived in this house would often report seeing her apparition during their time there and now many of those staying at the hotel have seen it too!
+The family who lived in this house would often report seeing her apparition during their time there, and now many of those staying at the hotel have seen shadowy figures too!

 6. Waikiki Prince Hotel on Oahu